-- is recommended.
-If a radiometer is used, it shall comply with the requirements in Practice ASTM G151. - 6.5 Thermometer-Either insulated or un-insulated black or white panel thermometers may be used.
-Thermometers shall conform to the descriptions found in Practice G151.
-The type of thermometer used, the method of mounting on specimen holder, and the exposure temperature shall be stated in the test report. - 6.5.1 The thermometer shall be mounted on the specimen rack so that its surface is in the same relative position and subjected to the same influences as the test specimens. - 6.5.2 Some specifications may require chamber air temperature control.
-Positioning and calibration of chamber air temperature sensors shall be in accordance with the descriptions found in Practice G151. - 6.6 Moisture-The test specimens may be exposed to moisture in the form of water spray, condensation, immersion, or high humidity. - 6.6.1 Water Spray-The test chamber may be equipped with a means to introduce intermittent water spray onto the front or the back of the test specimens, under specified conditions.
-The spray shall be uniformly distributed over the specimens.
-The spray system shall be made from corrosion resistant materials that do not contaminate the water employed. - 6.6.1.1 Quality of Water for Sprays and Immersion-Spray water must have a conductivity below 5 μ S/cm, contain less than 1-ppm solids, and leave no observable stains or deposits on the specimens.
+- 6.4.2 The thermometer shall be mounted on the specimen rack so that its surface is in the relative position and subjected to the same influences as the test specimens. - 6.5 Moisture-The test specimens may be exposed to moisture in the form of water spray, condensation, or high humidity. - 6.5.1 Water Spray-The test chamber may be equipped with a means to introduce intermittent water spray onto the test specimens under specified conditions.
+The spray shall be applied so that the specimens are uniformly wetted.
+The spray system shall be made from corrosion resistant materials that do not contaminate the water used. - 6.5.1.1 Quality of Water for Sprays-Spray water must have a conductivity below 5 μ S/cm, contain less than 1 ppm solids, and leave no observable stains or deposits on the specimens.
 Very low levels of silica in spray water can cause significant deposits on the surface of test specimens.
 Care should be taken to keep silica levels below 0.1 ppm.
 In addition to distillation, a combination of deionization and reverse osmosis can effectively produce water of the required quality.
 The pH of the water used should be reported.
-See Practice G151 for detailed water quality instructions. - 6.6.1.2 Condensation-A spray system designed to cool the specimen by spraying the back surface of the specimen or specimen substrate may be required when the exposure program specifies periods of condensation. - 6.6.2 Relative Humidity-The test chamber may be equipped with a means to measure and control the relative humidity.
-Such instruments shall be shielded from the lamp radiation. - 6.6.3 Water Immersion-The test chamber may be equipped with a means to immerse specimens in water under specified conditions.
-The immersion system shall be made from corrosion resistant materials that do not contaminate the water employed. - 6.7 Specimen Holders-Holders for test specimens shall be made from corrosion resistant materials that will not affect the test results.
+See Practice G151 for detailed water quality instructions. - 6.5.1.2 A spray system designed to cool the specimen by spraying the back surface of the specimen or specimen substrate may be required when the exposure program specifies periods of condensation. - 6.5.2 Relative Humidity-The test chamber may be equipped with a means to measure and control the relative humidity.
+Such instruments shall be shielded from the light source.

+- 6.6 Specimen Holders-Holders for test specimens shall be made from corrosion resistant materials that will not affect the test results.
 Corrosion resistant alloys of aluminum or stainless steel have been found acceptable.
-Brass, steel, or copper shall not be used in the vicinity of the test specimens. - 6.7.1 The specimen holders are typically, but not necessarily, mounted on a revolving cylindrical rack that is rotated around the lamp system at a speed dependent on the type of equipment and that is centered both horizontally and vertically with respect to the exposure area.

-- 6.7.2 Specimen holders may be in the form of an open frame, leaving the back of the specimen exposed, or they may provide the specimen with a solid backing.
-Any backing used may affect test results and shall be agreed upon in advance between the interested parties. - 6.7.3 Specimen holders may rotate on their own axis.
-When these holders are used, they may be filled with specimens placed back to back.
-Rotation of the holder on its axis alternately exposes each specimen to direct radiation from the xenon burner. - 6.8 Apparatus to Assess Changes in Properties-Use the apparatus required by the ASTM or other standard that describes determination of the property or properties being monitored.
+Brass, steel, or copper shall not be used in the vicinity of the test specimens. - 6.6.1 The specimen holders typically, but not necessarily, are mounted on a revolving cylindrical rack, which is rotated around the light source at a speed dependent on the type of equipment, and which is centered both horizontally and vertically with respect to the exposure area in the specimen holders. - 6.6.2 Specimen holders may be in the form of an open frame, leaving the back of the specimen exposed, or they may provide the specimen with a solid backing.
+Any backing used may affect test results and shall be agreed upon in advance between the interested parties. - 6.7 Apparatus to Assess Changes in Properties-Use the apparatus required by the ASTM or other standard that describes determination of the property or properties being monitored.